These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

 We will usually prepare an engagement letter when we establish a professional relationship with a client.
 The engagement letter states the legal services that we expect to provide and the partner responsible for the client and the staff, including specialists, generally assigned to the client.
 Further, the engagement letter may contain a fee agreement.

-Unless we have made a separate written fee agreement, we will calculate our fees on the basis of an estimate with due consideration to the importance and value of the case to the client, the outcome of the case, the nature and the extent of our work and the scope of responsibility involved.
+Unless we have made a separate written fee agreement, we will calculate our fees based on an estimate in view of the importance and value of the case to the client, the outcome of the case, the nature and the extent of our work and the scope of responsibility involved.

 We will invoice our fees on a monthly basis or after completion of the individual case.
 Our payment terms are 8 days net, and we add VAT as provided by current Danish legislation.
-In case of late payment, we charge 2% interest after the due date for every month or part of a month.
-If, however, the client is a private individual, interest may be charged from the time and subject to the interest rate set out in the Danish Interest Act (renteloven).
+In case of late payment, we will charge interest of 2% per month or part of a month from the due date.
+If, however, the client is a private individual, interest will be charged from the date and at the interest rate set out in the Danish Interest Act (renteloven).

 We may ask our clients to deposit the expected fees or part thereof.
 Normally, we request deposits from clients with whom we do not have a regular or longstanding professional relationship.

-In addition to our fees, the client must pay for the expenses incurred by us in connection with our work, e.g. fees, travel and accommodation expenses and some copy and transport expenses.
+In addition to our fees, the client must pay for the expenses incurred by us in connection with our work, e.g. fees and charges, local withholding taxes, travel and accommodation expenses and some copy and transport expenses.
 Such expenses will always be specified.
 We will notify the client of expected expenses, including public authority fees and transport expenses etc., and we reserve the right to request prepayment of any amount necessary to pay for such expenses.

 Payments to Accura must be made in accordance with the payment information stated in our invoices.